-Your credit card merchant account provider is required to file a form 1099-K for your business regardless of the volume or amount of transactions you process.
-Third party settlemtent organizations are only requried to file a form 1099-K for your business if you process more than $20,000 in transactions per year, and over 200 transactions total—even if your business is a non-profit.
+Third-party settlement organizations are only required to file a form 1099-K for your business if you process more than $20,000 in transactions per year, and over 200 transactions total.
 Note that these minimums are PER PROCESSOR, not your total transactions.
-For example, if you have an ACH merchant account through which you process 100 transactions for a total of $10,000 and a credit card merchant account through which you process 150 transactions for a total of $15,000 you will recieve a 1099-K from the credit card processor but not the ACH provider.
+For example, if you have an ACH merchant account through which you process 100 transactions for a total of $10,000 and a credit card merchant account through which you process 150 transactions for a total of $15,000 you will receive a 1099-K from the credit card processor but not the ACH provider.
 If you process 200 $100 transactions via PayPal you will receive a 1099-K from PayPal.
 If you process 100 $5 transactions via PayPal and 100 $5 transactions via Google Checkout, you will not receive a 1099-K from either provider.
 The 1099-K form can be delivered electronically if you provide that permission.
 It must also be accompanied by a statement breaking down your transactions by month.

 Start a 14 day Free Trial and streamline your business with PaySimple: